po1sigala/live/02-Lesson-Plans/README.md

 ### Why do we teach Handlebars?

 Almost every major programming language uses or has its own templating engine.
 Even applications that don’t use a templating engine use the concepts involved in templating.
 Students are likely to encounter templating in any development role they take on.
-Although Handlebars is not the most popular or common templating engine in use, it is an easy way to introduce student to the concepts of a templating engine, especially in the context of the Model-View-Controller (MVC) paradigm.
-It's important that you emphasize the concepts introduced while using Handlebars, especially so that your students are set up to understand the MVC folder structure as they begin to learn React.
+Although Handlebars is not the most popular or common templating engine in use, it is an easy way to introduce students to the concepts of a templating engine, especially in the context of the Model-View-Controller (MVC) paradigm.

+Template engines are common in Java and Python frameworks, such as Django, Flask, and Thymeleaf, and learning template engines will support students when making the transition to those languages.

+It's also important that you emphasize the concepts introduced while using Handlebars so that your students are set up to understand the MVC folder structure as they begin to learn React.
+Templating engines serve as an important step towards learning React, because the abstractions of a framework are challenging for beginners to understand.

+Finally, Handlebars is currently used in only two units and one project.
+We're in the process of isolating it to a single unit and a project, which will make it easier to remove or replace when that time comes in the future.

 ### Why do we teach Heroku?
 Why don't we teach cloud deployment through AWS instead?